Updated December 2022

 7. You're a good team player

 Business is not a single-person game; it's a team sport.
 Every successful venture—from a tiny startup to a global brand—relies on teamwork to grow and thrive.
-No matter where you work after business college, you've discover that cooperation is key.
+No matter where you work after business college, you'll discover that cooperation is key.

 You'll be relying on colleagues to complete projects and meet deadlines.
 You'll be coordinating with outside vendors and partners to fulfill daily responsibilities.
 And of course, you'll have managers to report to, and work closely with, on important tasks.